memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ## What is Renode?

-[Renode](https://renode.io/) is an open source Emulator for embedded platforms.
+[Renode](https://renode.io/) is an open-source Emulator for embedded platforms.
-Today, it supports x86 (Intel Quark), Cortex-A (Nvidia Tegra), Cortex-M, SPARC (Leon), and RISC-V based platforms.
+Today, it supports x86 (Intel Quark), Cortex-A (NVIDIA Tegra), Cortex-M, SPARC (Leon), and RISC-V based platforms.

-Renode can take the same firmware you are running in production, and run it againsts emulated cores, peripherals, and even sensors and actuators.
+Renode can take the same firmware you are running in production, and run it against emulated cores, peripherals, and even sensors and actuators.
 Better yet, its extensive networking support and multi-system emulation make it a shoe in for testing systems made up of multiple devices talking together.